Cinema opens in Kashmir city after 14 years but few turn up

 SRINAGAR, India (AP) — A multi-screen cinema hall opened on Saturday in the main city of Indian-controlled Kashmir for the first time in 14 years in the government’s push to showcase normalcy in the disputed region that was brought under India’s direct rule three years ago.

-Decades of a deadly conflict, bombings and brutal Indian counterinsurgency campaign have turned people away from cinemas, and only about a dozen viewers lined up for the first morning show, a Bollywood action movie “Vikram Vedha.”
-The 520-seat hall with three screens opened under elaborate security in Srinagar’s high security zone that also houses India’s military regional headquarters.
+Decades of a deadly conflict, bombings, and brutal Indian counterinsurgency campaign have turned people away from cinemas, and only about a dozen viewers lined up for the first-morning show, the Bollywood action movie “Vikram Vedha.”
+The 520-seat hall with three screens opened under elaborate security in Srinagar’s high-security zone that also houses India’s military regional headquarters.

 “There are different viewpoints about (cinema) but I think it’s a good thing,” said moviegoer Faheem, who gave only one name.
 “It’s a sign of progress.”